SkawMaster/rol-api/CONTRIBUTING.md

 ### Ask your questions

-If you're unsure why something isn't working or wondering if there is a better way of doing it please join discord channel and ask about your question.
+If you're unsure why something isn't working or wondering if there is a better way of doing it please join our [discord channel](https://discord.gg/CtnYDJr) and ask about your question.
 In short the issue tracker should be used to report issues and make feature requests.

 ### Issue tracker with Jira